-Our back-office staff consists of medical assistants, registered nurses (RN's) and Nurse Practitioners.
-It is common and traditional in a doctor's office to refer to the medical assistants as nurses.
+Our back-office staff consists of medical assistants, licensed vocational nurses (LVN's) and Nurse Practitioners.
+It is common and traditional in a doctor's office to refer to the medical assistants as "nurses".
 When the front desk connects you to the doctor's "nurse", in most cases you will be speaking with an experienced Ob/Gyn medical assistant, but she is not a licensed RN.
-We also have RN's working for us, and they are correctly referred to as nurses.
+An LVN is a licensed medical professional.
 A Nurse Practitioner is an RN who has gone back to school and earned an advanced practice degree (equivalent to a Master's Degree) and their license and scope of practice is beyond that of an RN, closer to that of a Physician.